Celebrating Culture and Race: Establishing Equitable Math Practices in the Classroom

 3. Provide Culturally Responsive Assessment

 Assessment plays a crucial role in promoting equitable math practices.
 Teachers should ensure that their assessment methods are culturally responsive and fair to all students.
-For example,
+For example, offering multiple ways for students to demonstrate their understanding of math concepts,

 such as through written work, oral presentations, or visual representations, can accommodate different learning styles and cultural preferences (NCTM, 2018).
 Further, teachers should include real-world examples that embrace various cultural groups and ethnic activities and ideas that could enhance appreciation of various cultures for all students.
-These should be intentional efforts that are factored in such that
+These should be intentional efforts that are factored in such that all learners can see themselves in the math, gain confidence in their own ability, know that they belong,

 and that their cultural group is comprised of distinguished leaders who’ve accomplished great contributions in STEM fields and other areas that are notable in society.

-Additionally, teachers should be
+Additionally, teachers should be mindful of potential biases

 in assessment questions or grading practices that may disadvantage certain cultural or racial groups, along with any biases that they may be working through.
 Regularly reviewing and reflecting on assessment practices can help teachers identify and address any potential inequities.
 As educators make sure that they have utilized their time and resources to provide a culturally responsive assessment that fits the needs of all learners, they can be assured that they will provide equity and access for all students when they need it the most during each assessment.